 In most cases, the STAT should produce a revised draft of the assessment document within three weeks of the end of the STAR panel meeting.
 The revised draft must be finalized before the briefing book deadline for the Council meeting at which the assessment is scheduled for review.
 Post-STAR drafts must be reviewed and approved by the STAR panel chair prior to being submitted to Council staff.
-This review is limited to editorial issues, verifying that all required elements are included, and confirming that the document reflects the discussion and decisions made during the STAR panel.
+Changes to drafts of data-moderate and data-limited assessment documents must be reviewed and approved by the chair of the subcommittee meetings at which the reviews took place.
+These reviews are limited to editorial issues, verifying that all required elements are included, and confirming that the document reflects the discussion and decisions made during the STAR panel for full assessments and the subcommittee meeting for data-moderate assessments.